zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

    * Copy the dependent libraries to the Windows system directory (\WINDOWS\system32).
 We do not recommend this option.

-   If Apache cannot find or access a DLL, the PHP module will usually ignore the Ice extension and continue its initialization, therefore a successful Apache startup does not necessarily mean that the Ice extension has been loaded.
-Unfortunately, the message reported by PHP in Apache's error log is not very helpful; the error implies that it cannot find php_ice.dll when in fact it was able to open php_ice.dll but a dependent DLL was missing.
+   If Apache cannot find or access a DLL, Apache startup may fail with an access violation, or the PHP module may ignore the Ice extension and continue its initialization.
+Consequently, a successful Apache startup does not necessarily mean that the Ice extension has been loaded.
+Unfortunately, the message reported by PHP in Apache's error log is not very helpful; the error might imply that it cannot find php_ice.dll when in fact it was able to open php_ice.dll but a dependent DLL was missing or inaccessible.

 5) Review the access rights on PHP's extension directory, the Ice extension DLL, and its dependent libraries.
 When running as a